Elizabeth I. Johnson, LLC

 In either type of bankruptcy, all of your debts must be disclosed.
 However, in a Chapter 7, if you are wanting to keep a secured item (like a house or a car) you may be able to do this by coming to an agreement with the creditor in what is known as a reaffirmation agreement.

-In a Chapter 13, it may be possible to list the item, but still pay for it outside the plan.
+In a Chapter 13, it may be possible to list the item but still pay for it outside the plan.
 Contact us to set up a free consultation and discuss your issues in detail.

 The answer to this question depends on your situation.
 Most people do not lose everything.
 There are "exemptions" which allow you to keep some personal property.
 Often debtors will be able to keep a house and/or cars by signing a reaffirmation agreement with the creditor.
 Contact us to set up a free consultation and discuss your issues in detail.